A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Parameter estimation

 The degeneracy of the occulter radius $r$ and impact parameter $b$, and to some extent the velocity $v$ are evident in most of the sample events.
 In the first example, shown in Figure~\ref{fig: mcmc sim results 1}, the distribution is fairly wide in both $r$ and $v$, but the range of velocities is more restrictive.

-In cases where the velocity is low ($v\lesssim 10$\,FSU\,s$^{-1}$), the width of the light-curve dip is more restrictive, causing the MCMC chains to be narrow in the $v$ directions.
+In cases where the velocity is low ($v\lesssim 10$\,FSU\,s$^{-1}$), the width of the light-curve dip is more restrictive, causing the MCMC chains to be narrow in the $v$ direction.
 In the $r$ direction, however, there remains a strong degeneracy with the impact parameter $b$, such that small $r$ and $b$ are consistent with the data but also large $r$ and $b$, and any intermediate values.
 This is apparent in the example presented in Figure~\ref{fig: mcmc sim results 4}, where the best value of $v$ is very close to the true value, but the value of $r$ is very different.
 Since in most cases the impact parameter is unconstrained, individual detections will not be able to provide much information on the size distribution of KBOs.
 However, since $b$ is expected to be uniformly distributed (prior to trigger selection bias), it may be possible to infer the distribution of $r$ over a large sample of occultations.
 Observing the same event with two telescopes a few hundred meters apart (a significant fraction of a Fresnel unit, as it is projected to the distance of the occulter) may also help break this degeneracy.
+Observations with a very high S/N (e.g., above 100) could begin to resolve the smaller features like the diffraction fringes, which could also help break the degeneracy and narrow down the parameter values.
+This is, however, difficult to do using ground-based surveys.

 In some cases, where the impact parameter is small ($b\lesssim 0.25$\,FSU), there is a brightening in the middle part of the light-curve, known as the Poisson peak.
 This peak puts a strong constraint on $b$, breaking the degeneracy and allowing a much tighter handle on $r$.
 This is only possible when the stellar radius $R_\star$ is not very big ($R_\star \lesssim 0.7$\,FSU).
 In Figure~\ref{fig: mcmc sim results 6} we show an example for an event with tight constraints on both $v$ and $r$.
 In this case the velocity ($v\approx 14$\,FSU) and impact parameter ($b\approx 0$\,FSU) are low enough to resolve the Poisson peak, and the MCMC indeed samples very close to the true position.